 Keep reading as I explain the full answer to what’s better for multitasking, more RAM or a bigger SSD?
 Both these devices work together in the performance of your computer, so the answer is not always as simple as just upgrading one or the other.

-Many factors affect performance, the CPU, OS, GPU, RAM, Harddrive, etc. How you use your computer will also dictate it’s responsiveness.
-Light web browsing will use less resources than heavy game play.
+Many factors affect performance, the CPU, OS, GPU, RAM, Harddrive, etc. How you use your computer will also dictate its responsiveness.
+Light web browsing will use fewer resources than heavy gameplay.

 Better to upgrade RAM or SSD storage?